taigaio/code-of-conduct/README.md

  Taiga community at large (mailing lists, Twitter, etc.).

-See the [contributing guidelines](https://github.com/taigaio/taiga-back/blob/master/CONTRIBUTING.md) for technical details of contributing to iany of the Taiga project.
+See the [contributing guidelines](https://github.com/taigaio/taiga-back/blob/master/CONTRIBUTING.md) for technical details of contributing to any of the Taiga project.

 ### Credits